-Learn Astrology > Houses & Angles in a Natal Chart/Horoscope
+Learn Astrology > Houses & Angles in Your Natal Chart or Horoscope

-In this step 4 of the learn astrology natal chart/horoscope guide, you will learn what houses and angles are and what they mean in your horoscope.
+In this step 4 of the learn astrology guide to your natal chart, you will discover what houses and angles are and what they mean in your horoscope.

 Houses in Astrology

 The houses in astrology are twelve divisions of the natal chart or horoscope, numbered from one to twelve, representing the where of astrology.
 The positions of the planets in the astrological houses in relation to the place of birth, tells us what areas of life these planetary energies will predominatly express themselves.

 The four angles in astrology function as orientation points of the houses.
 The ascendant or ASC, marks the eastern horizon at the moment of birth, and the descendant or DSC, the western.
 The midheaven or MC, marks the highest point the Sun travels around the natal chart or horoscope and the Imun Coeli or IC, the opposite.